 Otieno Small, Kamaliza Majengo, Aluoch Jamaranda, Reggie Kabaselle (son

-of the late Ochieng Kabaselleh), Aluoch Jipanoran, Ogina KoKo, Omondi Longlilo,
+of the late Ochieng Kabaselleh), Aluoch Jipanoran, Ogina KoKo, Omondi Longlilo, and the old guards like Jerry Jalamo Ka'John and Osito Kalle to mention but a few.

-We cannot all agree who is the best and I am not going to impose my choices on you.
-But we can agree that from the long list of Benga artists in Luoland a few names stand out and a few songs stand out from the bunch like giraffe in heard of gazelles (well, maybe thatās a little exaggeration).
+herd of gazelles (well, that may be a little exaggeration).
 We all know a good song when we hear it.
 No one needs an education on this.
-And while we admit that people's taste in almost everything differ widely, we yet know that preferences overlap.
+And while we admit that people's taste in almost everything differ widely, yet we know that preferences overlap.
 And it is where these overlap that the true genius exists.

-Have a look at my top ten Benga Songs of all time and see if you don't find a song you also love:
+Have a look at my top ten Benga Songs and artites of all time and see if you don't find a

 1. Nga mahero by Emily Nyaimbo.